 5. Battered reputation

 When you think of a battered reputation, it seems like an easy problem to deal with.
 You only need to avoid doing anything controversial for a while, right?
 Thereafter, the common assumption is that the negative headlines about the company and its leaders will evaporate and you will receive praise from the media.
-As Khosrowshahi learnt, things weren’t that easy with the #deleteUber social media campaign will become a past.
+As Khosrowshahi learnt with the #deleteUber social media campaign, things aren’t always that easy.

 Uber has faced a lot of controversy in its time, and it doesn’t look like that’ll change anytime soon.
 Under good leadership, there might just be hope for the company.
 As with Uber’s successes, these controversies have been persistent.